MIB Policy Resolutions for 2025-2026

 MUTUAL AND SAVINGS INSTITUTIONS

 MIB supports and defends the choice of mutual ownership before all regulatory and legislative bodies.
 Mutuality is a viable charter alternative that should be accorded parity in all respects with other charter forms.
+A financial institution has the right to choose the type of charter and business model under which it operates whether it is a traditional mutual institution with a savings and loan mission, a covered savings association established to hold national bank powers, or a state-chartered mutual organization that offers expanded banking services like commercial loans.

 BANKING CANNABIS-RELATED BUSINESSES